What is my mailing address at NEC?

 Where can I pick up my mail?

 Each resident is assigned their own mailbox.
 Upon check-in students will receive their assigned mail box number and a mail box key.
 Mail boxes are located on the first floor outside the Student Housing and Activities Center (SHAC).
 Most packages do not fit in students' mail boxes.
-Packages can be picked up Monday through Friday between 9:00AM and 5:00PM at the Mail and Copy Center.
+Packages can be picked up Monday through Friday between 9:00AM and 5:00PM at the Mail and Copy Center in 33 Gainsborough.

 How do I check into my room?